-New Dimension into the Deep-sea Exploitation: Visual Clues of the Rock Art of White Sea and Alta
+Prehistoric Deep-sea Exploitation: Visual Clues of the Rock Art of the White Sea and Alta

 Liliana Janik [+]